All Products

 bucket = oss2.Bucket(auth, endpoint, "yourBucketName", region=region)

-object_name = 'exampledir/exampleobject.txt'
+object_name = "exampledir/exampleobject.txt"

 content = '{"age": 1}'

-Set custom metadata
+Set user metadata

 # -*- coding: utf-8 -*-